adaptivestone/framework-documentation/docs/13-deploy.md

 ## Docker

-You can create an docker image with all you data and run it on any server including kubernetes
+You can create a Docker image with all your data and run it on any server, including Kubernetes.

-docker file can looks like
+The Dockerfile can look like this:

 ```dockerfile
 FROM node:latest